Iron-heart/Iron-heart/README.md

 ### Hi there 👋

-I am Oğuzhan Şeker, a self-taught web front-end developer.
+I am Oğuzhan Şeker,

-- 🔭 I’m currently working on Progressive Web Apps and pursuing a career as a front-end developer.
+Working my way up to become a decent human being and a complete front-end developer.